 To maximize the productivity of the brief stay in treatment, EMDR therapy is used as a fast-acting treatment for a wide range of mental health conditions, including depression, panic, phobias, obsessive-compulsive disorders, and dissociative disorders, eating disorders, some personality disorders, and PTSD.
 Many studies have proven that EMDR therapy allows people the benefits of psychotherapy that once took years to make an impact.

-How Does Midas Rehab Prevent Relapse
+How Does Midas House Rehab Prevent Relapse

 Occasionally referred to as an “emotional surgery,” EMDR is a rapid and long-lasting treatment.
 Like any physical surgery, preparations must be made to ensure treatment success.
 To achieve readiness for the “emotional surgery” of EMDR, clinicians utilize visualizations and imagery to help develop enlightened qualities.
-At Midas Rehab, EMDR is utilized in unison with other evidence-based therapy modalities.
+At Midas House, EMDR is utilized in unison with other evidence-based therapy modalities.

 To benefit from EMDR, patients must be able to endure emotional discomfort.
 Therefore, to prevent clients from shutting down emotionally or becoming too overwhelmed by feelings, other modalities of therapy are utilized in unison.